sissamatteo29/MarionetteReplicationPackage/README.md

 ## 🎯 Overview

-Marionette enables fine-grained instrumentation of microservices to define internally multiple behavioural variants and allow externalised control over them.
+Marionette enables fine-grained instrumentation of microservices.
+Developers define  multiple behavioural variants for methods and the framework takes care of automatically externalising control over them.
 It also provides an automated A/B/n testing pipeline designed to explore all the system-level combinations of behaviours and compare them.
 It enables researchers and developers to:

 - **Configure multiple behavioural variants** inside a microservice using XML-based configuration.
-- **Control the behaviour** of single microservices through a centralised service offering a graphical interface.
+- **Control the behaviour** of single microservices through a centralised service offering a graphical interface, called the Marionettist.
 - **Deploy and manage A/B/n tests** systematically exploring all system-level combinations of behaviours.
 - **Simulate user load** with a customizable script.
 - **Monitor real-time metrics** during test execution.